meta-llama/llama-stack/llama_stack/templates/sambanova/doc_template.md

 ### Prerequisite: API Keys

-Make sure you have access to a Ssambanova API Key.
-You can get one by visiting [Ssambanova](https://cloud.sambanova.ai/apis).
+Make sure you have access to a Sambanova API Key.
+You can get one by visiting [Sambanova](https://cloud.sambanova.ai/apis).

-## Running Llama Stack with Ssambanova
+## Running Llama Stack with Sambanova

 You can do this via Conda (build code) or Docker which has a pre-built image.